Sustainability

 4. Metrics and targets

-In the future, we will promote Open House Group Decarbonation Project in order to achieve our targets.
+In the future, we will promote Open House Group Decarbonization Project in order to achieve our targets.

 Scope 1